Unity-Environmental-University/LXD-Documentation/Writerside/topics/Add-to-Canvas-Shell-Request.md

 >
 {style="note"}

-## What are add to Canvas Shell Requests?
+## What are Add to Canvas Shell Requests?

 Add to Canvas Shell requests are submitted to add faculty to their assigned Canvas course.